 What Is a Narcissist?

 A narcissist views themself as better, more special, and more deserving than others.
-They tend to have a diagnosis of narcissistic personality disorder (NPD), which is marked by grandiose thinking, an inflated ego, lack of empathy, and a need to be admired by all.
+A diagnosis of narcissistic personality disorder (NPD) is marked by grandiose thinking, an inflated ego, lack of empathy, and a need to be admired by all.
 Typically, these narcissistic traits cover deep rooted insecurities and fears.

 There is no grand list of specific phrases narcissists use, but there are common phrases to look out for like, “My exes are all crazy,” and, “You’re too sensitive,” as well as a host of manipulation tactics to try to control you.